 I am writing with respect to a Canadian company which is not collecting HST.
 The company has been asked publicly a number of times if it collects HST and if its receipts have a HST number.
 Time and time again the company has not answered.

 As Eid al-Adha begins, I would like to offer warm regards to all Canadians who are observing this religious festival.

 One of the most important rights protected by our Constitution is the right to worship.
 The observance of Eid al-Adha is a time to visit with family and friends, while remembering those who are less fortunate and the importance of religion in one’s life.

-I would like to take this opportunity to extend my best wishes to members of the Buddhist faith in Canada on the occasion of Vesak Day.
+I would like to take this opportunity to extend to members of the Jewish community in Canada “Shanah tovah” as they celebrate Rosh Hashana (Jewish New Year).

-I would like to take this opportunity to extend my best wishes to members of the Canadian Guyanese community on the occasion of Guyanese Independence Day.
+I would like to take this opportunity to extend to members of the Coptic Orthodox community in Canada a blessed Coptic New Year.